AndyCGraham/thesis/README.md

 This repository contains the code used to produce the thesis of Andrew C Graham.
 The code is organized into several scripts and notebooks that should be run in a specific order to reproduce the results presented in the thesis.
 Data files will be released upon publication of this work, until that time this repository serves to provide insight into the computational methods and approaches used to generate the thesis.

+## To Add

+While not in the thesis, exploratory code for neighbourhood analysis of imaging-based spatial transcriptomic dataset arising from a single slice from a 15-month-old wildtype mouse will be added for completeness.

 ## Folder Structure

 - `scripts/`: Contains scripts for data analysis.